Join Our Newsletter

 • Applicant currently holds (or will apply for) an Early Childhood Professional Credential 3.0 – Level 3 or higher

-• Applicant does not currently hold (or has not held in the past) an Early Childhood Coach Credential.
+• Applicant does not currently hold (or has not held in the past) an Early Childhood Coach Credential

 The Early Childhood Council Leadership Alliance (ECCLA) is an equal opportunity scholarship provider.
 We do not discriminate on the basis of race, color, religion, creed, gender, age, national origin, ancestry, disability, marital status, military status, sexual orientation or gender identity or expression in any of its activities or operations.
 Advancing Students for a Stronger Economy Tomorrow (ASSET) and Deferred Action for Childhood Arrivals (DACA) students are welcome to apply!